smoeding/puppet-sendmail/README.md

 ##### `trusted_users`

 An array of user names that will be written into the trusted users file.
 Leading or trailing whitespace is ignored.
 Empty entries are also ignored.
 Default value: `[]`

+#### Class: `sendmail::aliases::newaliases`

+Trigger the rebuild of the alias database after modifying an entry in the aliases file.
+This class is notified automatically when an alias is managed using the [`sendmail::aliases::entry`](define-sendmailaliasesentry) defined type.

+#### Class: `sendmail::makeall`

+Triggers the rebuild of various Sendmail files.
+This includes conversion of `sendmail.mc` into `sendmail.cf` and generation of the Sendmail database map files.

+#### Class: `sendmail::package`

+Installs the necessary Sendmail packages.

+#### Class: `sendmail::params`

+The parameter class that contains operating specific values.

+#### Class: `sendmail::service`

+Manages the Sendmail service.

 #### Classes: `sendmail::*::file`